snl-dakota/dakota-examples/official/drivers/Python/linked_di/tensorflow/README.md

 # Summary

-Perform uncertainty quantification and global sensitivity analysis using polynomial chaos expansions constructed from quadrature points applied to external tensorflow/keras surrogate model of the Ishigami function.
+Perform uncertainty quantification and global sensitivity analysis using polynomial chaos expansions constructed from quadrature points applied to an external tensorflow/keras surrogate model of the Ishigami function.

 # Description
-To analyze the sensitivity of the function approximation of an exported surrogate model trained on random uniform samples of the Ishigami function.
+This example uses the Dakota direct python callback interface with the use of the `dakota.interfacing` Python module provided by Dakota to convert from the incomming Python dictionary to Parameters and Response object native to dakota.interfacing.
+Dakota can create sample points from a function like Ishigami, which are then used to build a Tensorflow/Keras surrogate model from, to then perform sensitivity analysis on with Dakota.

 # Driver
 The main function of the direct Python callback driver 'TF-Ishigami.py' is:

 ```
+tfk_model = tf.keras.models.load_model("./exported_tfk_model.keras")

 @di.python_interface
 def prediction_driver(params, results):
     params_list = []